profmkcamara/profmkcamara/README.md

 🔐 I specialize in ethical hacking, offensive security, and building secure systems for the modern web.
 🚀 My mission is to secure the future through innovation, automation, and education.
-🧠 On this page, I share my journey in cybersecurity, tech leadership, and digital warfare.
 📞 Call me: +234 816 376 7167
 📫 Email: khalidcamzy5@gmail.com